 Experienced VA Defense Counsel for VASAP Non-Compliance Violation Cases

 Riley & Wells Attorneys-At-Law is a prominent local Central Virginia law firm with over 45 years of combined experience.
-Our lawyers successfully represent clients who have been accused of VASAP violation non-compliance allegations.
+Our lawyers successfully represent clients accused of VASAP violation non-compliance allegations.
 If you have been accused of violating any provision of your VASAP requirements, then you will need a skilled attorney to present your best defense before the Court.
 VASAP caseworkers report violations the Judge.

 VASAP Violations Carry Penalties Similar to the Prior DUI Conviction

 Common VASAP violations include missing appointments or classes, new criminal charges, failing alcohol or drug tests, or ignition interlock issues.
 New alcohol or substance abuse-related charges and positive ignition interlock samples are typically more difficult to defend.
 If your VASAP caseworker believes you violate the terms of the VASAP program, then a non-compliance letter will be sent to the Court.
 This non-compliance report will trigger the Court to issue criminal charges.

 Riley & Wells Attorneys-At-Law Can Successfully Defend Your VASAP Case

 - New Kent

 - Caroline/Bowling Green

 Skilled Virginia Criminal Defense Attorneys Represent VASAP Clients

 Properly defending a VASAP allegation is critically important because so much is on the line.
 First and foremost, nobody wants to go to jail.
 The often overlooked component to VASAP cases is the prior suspended sentence.
 A suspended sentence can have several months of jail time that can be activated by the Judge if its determined that you violated the terms of a prior Court order.
 A VASAP violation can put you in jeopardy of having a previously suspended jail sentence imposed.

 Let us review your case.
 We can help!